Lightning-AI/pytorch-lightning/docs/Trainer/SLURM Managed Cluster.md

 Lightning supports model training on a cluster managed by SLURM in the following cases:

-1. Training on a single cpu or single GPU.
+1. Training on a single CPU or single GPU.
-2. Train on multiple GPUs on the same node using DataParallel or DistributedDataParallel
+2. Training on multiple GPUs on the same node using DataParallel or DistributedDataParallel
 3. Training across multiple GPUs on multiple different nodes via DistributedDataParallel.

 **Note: A node means a machine with multiple GPUs**